 - Add the potatoes or winter squash, corn or summer squash, zucchini, tomatoes, jalapeño, thyme, bay leaf, and paprika and cook for 5 more minutes.

-- in the broth and simmer until thickened a bit.
+- Gradually stir in the broth and simmer until thickened a bit.

-- If you want to make this soup more hearty, add some diced ham or cubed cooked chicken.
-A light white flaky fish like sole would hold up nicely in this chowder, just add some pieces in the last 10 minutes of cooking.
+- If you want to make this soup heartier, add some diced ham or cubed cooked chicken.
+A light white flaky fish, like Sole, would hold up nicely in this chowder; just add some pieces in the last 10 minutes of cooking.
 Maybe even some shrimp would be nice.
 You decide!

 The nice thing about this chowder is that it is very versatile.
 Great for a more traditional WAPF type diet, Paleo, Primal or even suitable for GAPs.
 The flavor gets richer after a day, so try making it ahead of time and reheat it when you are ready to serve it.
 It also freezes well.
 We eat most of the chowder (just my teenager and I) and I freeze one quart for a later time.
 We love it with a touch of our favorite hot sauce, Yucatan Sunshine, which you can find at Whole Foods, or find it here from my affiliate partner, Amazon.